COVID-19 pandemic in Belarus: 2020

 In a Ministry of Health briefing given on 10 April it was clarified that Belarus did not plan any postponement of conscription.
-According to Elena Bogdan, the Deputy Minister of Health, 8-10% of COVID-19 tests give positive results, and more than 65,000 COVID-19 tests are currently available in Belarus.
+According to Elena Bogdan, the Deputy Minister of Health, 8-10% of COVID-19 tests give positive results, and more than 65,000 COVID-19 tests were available in Belarus at the time.
 It was also reported that 10 out of 169 recovered COVID-19 patients had agreed to become the donors of isoimmune blood plasma: "This is a new scientific direction for the RSPC of Transfusiology and Medical Biotechnologies.
 We will be developing a new method of treating the most severe cases of coronavirus infection with isoimmune plasma of the recovered patients".

 According to the Deputy Minister of Defense of Belarus, Sergei Potapenko, as of 11 April, preparations for the 9 May Victory Day Parade were continuing as planned: "As of now, everything is normal, a complex of antiepidemiologic and therapeutic measures is taking place, which assures the health of soldiers is on due level.
 So far, we have no problems with preparing for the parade".

 According to Alexander Lukashenko remarks from the 13 April official meeting, no people had died from COVID-19 per se in Belarus to date: "People are afraid.
 Thus, I want to tell them the following: not a single person had died from coronavirus in our country.
 Not a single one!
 They died from a bouquet of chronic diseases, which they had. [...]
 Coronavirus is not even a push, it is the atmosphere in which their chronic diseases develop."
 In his further remarks, Lukashenko addressed the currently hospitalized COVID-19 patients: "There's no reason for them to worry.
 No one will die from coronavirus in our country.
 I am stating this publicly".

 On 21 April, during his visit to the "Slavyanka" clothing factory re-purposed for the production of medical masks, Alexander Lukashenko criticized the protective measures taken in schools: "Utter nonsense.
 Children can not wear these masks, especially in schools.
 There was no such requirement.
 If there are those who required it, they will answer for it.
 It's better to open the window and let fresh air in."
 According to Lukashenko, wearing a mask, using ethanol-based antiseptics and keeping social distance in schools was a "fraud" (очковтирательство).
 Later that day Natalia Ejsmont, the Belarusian president's press-secretary, reported one of the members of the presidential hockey team had been diagnosed with COVID-19.
 According to Ejsmont, no self-isolation or remote working were planned for the president.